No evidence of undue influence IN THE MATTER OF THE

 Plaintiffs next challenge the judge's grant of summary judgment.
 They argue there was a confidential relationship between Winter and defendants and suspicious circumstances, and the judge erred in failing to shift the burden of proof to defendants.

 Our review of a ruling on summary judgment is de novo, applying the same legal standard as the trial court.
 Templo FuenteDe Vida Corp. v.
 Nat'l Union Fire Ins.
-Co.224 N.J.
+Co., 224 N.J.
 189, 199 (2016) (citation omitted).
 Thus, we consider, as the trial judge did, "whether the evidence presents a sufficient disagreement to require submission to a jury or whether it is so one-sided that one party must prevail as a matter of law."
 Liberty Surplus Ins.
 Corp. v.
-Nowell Amoroso, P.A.189 N.J.
+Nowell Amoroso, P.A., 189 N.J.
 436, 445-46 (2007) (quoting Brill v.
 Guardian Life Ins.
-Co. of Am.142 N.J.
+Co. of Am., 142 N.J.
 520, 536 (1995)).
 Summary judgment must be granted "if the pleadings, depositions, answers to interrogatories and admissions on file, together with the affidavits, if any, show that there is no genuine issue as to any material fact challenged and that the moving party is entitled to a judgment or order as a matter of law."
-Templo Fuentesupra, 224 N.J. at 199 (quoting R. 4:46-2(c)). "[C]onclusory and self-serving assertions by one of the parties are insufficient to overcome the motion."
+Templo Fuente, supra, 224 N.J. at 199 (quoting R. 4:46-2(c)). "[C]onclusory and self-serving assertions by one of the parties are insufficient to overcome the motion."
 Puder v.
-Buechel183 N.J.
+Buechel, 183 N.J.
 428, 440-41 (2005) (citations omitted).
 Applying the above standard, we discern no reason to reverse the grant of summary judgment.

 "[I]t is generally presumed that 'the testator [is] of sound mind'" to execute a will.
 Haynes v.
-First Nat'l State Bank of N.J.87 N.J.
+First Nat'l State Bank of N.J., 87 N.J.
 163, 175-76 (1981) (quoting Geller v.
-Livingston5 N.J.
+Livingston, 5 N.J.
 65, 71 (1950)).
 That presumption can be overcome, however, upon a showing of undue influence.
 Id. at 176. "[U]ndue influence is a mental, moral, or physical exertion of a kind and quality that destroys the free will of the testator by preventing that person from following the dictates of his or her own mind as it relates to the disposition of assets[.]"
-In re Estate of Folcher224 N.J.
-496, 512 (2016) (alteration in original) (quoting In re Estate of Stockdale196 N.J.
+In re Estate of Folcher, 224 N.J.
+496, 512 (2016) (alteration in original) (quoting In re Estate of Stockdale, 196 N.J.
 275, 302-03 (2008)).
 As we have held:

 Undue influence is exerted where a testator is coerced to do that which he would not have done if left to himself, or where there is importunity which cannot be resisted and is yielded to for the sake of peace. . . .
 The clarifying test of the matter . . . is whether the testator's mind, when he made the will, was such that, had he expressed it, he would have said: "This is not my wish, but I must do it."

-[In re Estate of Weeks29 N.J.
+[In re Estate of Weeks, 29 N.J.
 Super.
 533, 542 (App.
 Div.
 1954) (citations omitted).]

 The will challenger normally bears the burden of establishing undue influence in execution of a will.
 Ibid.
 However, "[w]hen there is a confidential relationship coupled with suspicious circumstances, undue influence is presumed and the burden of proof shifts to the will proponent to overcome the presumption."
-Folchersupra, 224 N.J. at 512 (alteration in original) (quoting Stockdalesupra, 196 N.J. at 303).
+Folcher, supra, 224 N.J. at 512 (alteration in original) (quoting Stockdale, supra, 196 N.J. at 303).
 The party defending the will overcomes the presumption of undue influence by demonstrating that the preponderance of the evidence reveals undue influence did not taint the will.
 Ibid.

 A confidential relationship "generally 'encompasses all relationships whether legal, natural or conventional in their origin, in which confidence is naturally inspired, or, in fact, reasonably exists.'"
 Ibid. (quoting Pascale v.
-Pascale113 N.J.
+Pascale, 113 N.J.
 20, 34 (1988)).
 "In general, there is a confidential relationship if the testator, 'by reason of . . . weakness or dependence, reposes trust in the particular beneficiary, or if the parties occupied a relation[ship] in which reliance [was] naturally inspired or in fact exist[ed].'"
-Stockdale,supra, 196 N.J. at 303 (alteration in original) (quoting In re Hopper9 N.J.
+Stockdale,supra, 196 N.J. at 303 (alteration in original) (quoting In re Hopper, 9 N.J.
 280, 282 (1952)).
 A "confidential relationship" exists when circumstances make it certain that the parties do not deal on equal terms, but on one side there is an overmastering influence, or, on the other, weakness, dependence or trust justifiably reposed.
-In re Estate of Hopper9 N.J.
+In re Estate of Hopper, 9 N.J.
 280, 282 (1952).

 "Suspicious circumstances" are those circumstances that "require explanation."
-Haynessupra, 87 N.J. at 176 (quoting In re Rittenhouse's Will19 N.J.
+Haynes, supra, 87 N.J. at 176 (quoting In re Rittenhouse's Will, 19 N.J.
 376, 379 (1955)).
 "Suspicious circumstances . . . need only be slight."
-Stockdalesupra, 196 N.J. at 303 (citation omitted).
+Stockdale, supra, 196 N.J. at 303 (citation omitted).

 We disagree there was no confidential relationship between Winter and defendants.
 Defendants had close familial and personal relationships with Winter, and he trusted them and depended on them during his illness to assist with his medical, personal, and financial affairs.
 This was sufficient to establish a confidential relationship.